xbmc/repo-skins/skin.xperience1080/README.md

 * Support for low powered devices
 * Quick Media Guide to easily access latest statistics

-#### Installation (best to install from the official Kodi Repository)
+#### Installation
-1. Download the zip file from Github
-2. IMPORTANT: Install from the zip, this will trigger the installation of skin dependencies.
-3. Allow the skin to install, dependencies to be downloaded (where required) and load.
-4. Xperience1080 textures are the default, but you can choose to new texture set by going to Settings -> Appearance -> Theme -> Alternative.
+1. Go to Settings -> Interface Settings -> Skin -> (Select current skin) -> Get More... -> Xperience1080
+2. The skin and dependencies will now be installed, this may take a few minutes.
+3. You will be asked if you would like to keep the new skin, select Yes.
-5. Sounds are optional from Kodi 15 onwards, you can install the default sounds for this skin from the Add-ons area.
+4. Sounds are optional from Kodi 15 onwards, you can install the default sounds for this skin from the Add-ons area.

+#### Install from GitHub (unstable version)
+If you can't wait for the official release of the skin in Kodi add-on repository, you can manually install the latest skin revision from GitHub.

+**NOTE:** The flat theme is only available in the packaged version of Xperience1080 you get from the official Kodi add-on repository.

+Here is how:

+1. Download the repository as zip from Github
+2. Start Kodi and go to Settings -> Add-ons and select "Install from zip file".
+Browse for the file downloaded and press "OK".
+3. The skin and dependencies will now be installed, this may take a few minutes.
+4. You will be asked if you would like to keep the new skin, select Yes.

 #### Credit to `Black and his work, of which this is a continuation.